Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: Lyapunov coefficient of the centres

 where we have dropped the tildes from $x$ and $y$ and the derivatives are evaluated at 0.
-We will only need to compute this coefficient to first order on $\varepsilon$, so we use the following approximations,
+We will only need to compute this coefficient to first order in $\varepsilon$, so we use the following approximations,

 The $P$ terms are

 The $Q$ terms are

 Finally we compute,